The Heart of the Work

 You did not stumble into this work.
 Something in you turned toward it, and it turned toward you.
 Both directions of that recognition are real.

-You are not here to be fixed.
-You are here to remember.
-To reclaim the clarity, the agency, and the wholeness that have always been yours but were obscured by conditions you did not choose.
+To reclaim the clarity, agency, and wholeness that have always been yours, but were obscured by conditions you did not choose.
 To set down what was never yours to carry.
-To stop performing a self that costs more than it returns.
-To live, at last, from what is actually true in you.
+To stop performing a self built around survival.
+To begin living from what is actually true in you.

 It will not ask you to do it alone.

 The world is asking for a new kind of resilience.
-Not the kind built on endurance, suppression, or performance, but the kind built on coherence, integrity, sovereignty, and the full breadth of what human beings become when the conditions allow.
-You are part of that shift.
-The work you do in yourself does not end with you.
-It moves outward — into the lives you touch, the systems you enter, the generations that follow.
+Not the kind built on endurance, suppression, or performance, but the kind rooted in coherence, integrity, self-authority, and the conditions that allow human beings to become more whole.

 The moment of recognition is only the beginning.